 Or for more information on the general craft brewery scene in Alaska, check out my 3-page feature in Seabourn Club Herald pp 46-48.

 5. Ride the Alaska Railroad

 The Alaska Railroad is hands down one of my favorite things to do in the Anchorage area.
-It is a great way to get out of Anchorage for the day and ride one of the most scenic railways in the U.S. – and maybe even the world if I am being honest.
+It is a great way to get out of Anchorage for the day and ride one of the most scenic railways in the U.S. – and maybe even the world if I am honest.
 My suggested route is to take the train from Anchorage to Girdwood and spend the day exploring my favorite town in the extended Anchorage area.
-You can take the Girdwood Tram, drink craft beer, go hiking, or just go to the spa at the Alyeska Hotel before returning to Anchorage the same day.
+You can take the Girdwood Tram, drink craft beer, go hiking, or go to the spa at the Alyeska Hotel before returning to Anchorage the same day.
 I also recommend the Glacier Discovery for a hop on hop off glacier excursion.
 You can book your Alaska Railroad tickets online.

 6. Grab the Museum Pass